psychicbologna/express-boilerplate/README.md

-# Express Boilerplate!
+# Express Boilerplate

-This is a boilerplate used for starting new projects!
+This is a boilerplate used for starting new express projects.

 ## Set up